-Migrate for AODocs administrators and G Suite admins must set up Migrate for AODocs before users can access and use it.
+Migrate for AODocs administrators and Workspace admins must set up Migrate for AODocs before users can access and use it.
 Learn more: Administrators: Set up and manage Migrate for AODocs.

 This article explains how to get started with Migrate for AODocs when the initial setup by administrators is complete.

 |Access Migrate for AODocs for the first time|

 Link to Migrate for AODocs